-This has led to some very interesting statistics and trends about NFTs that you can find out more about here.
+This has led to some fascinating NFT statistics and trends that you can learn more about here.

 In early 2021 there was a sharp rise in weekly sales of these digital assets online, as well as several records being broken, with many people looking at them intently, wondering what their worth might be down the line.

 Non-Fungible Tokens (NFTs) are digital collectibles that hold unique data, live on the blockchain, and cannot be copied or reproduced.

 This means that each NFT is uniquely identifiable and can only exist once in the world.

 Collecting NFTs has never been easier with CryptoKitties, Etherbots, Etheremon GO, Gods Unchained, to name a few.